 He was always one small hiccup away from being in pretty big trouble, but the future?
 “I just tried not to think about it,” he says.

-The Lee’s signed up for Dave Ramsey’s Financial Peace University and starting using a pen and paper to track every dollar, which was helpful but he quickly realized not a realistic long-term solution.
-So, Chris started using spreadsheets, but it was hard to stay on the same page with his wife.
+The Lees signed up for Dave Ramsey’s Financial Peace University and started using a pen and paper to track every dollar.
+This was helpful, but they quickly realized it wasn’t a realistic long-term solution.
+So Chris started using spreadsheets, but it was hard to stay on the same page as his wife.

-“I remember sititng in my office facing our 3rd foreclosure, contemplating how I got my family in this mess and how we were going to get out of it.
-I spent a few months just trying different things—no eating out, shopping fast, reducing monthly bills—and it was all good.
+“I remember sitting in my office facing our 3rd foreclosure, contemplating how I got my family into this mess and how we were going to get out of it.
+I spent a few months just trying different things—no eating out, a shopping fast, reducing monthly bills—and it was all good.
 But it was just a Band-Aid.
 The budget was the missing piece that brought healing to our finances and our marriage.”

-Once the Lee’s were truly budgeting together, they were liberated.
-Not just from their debt over time, but from the attitudes and habits that got them there in the first place: “Once we create the budget, we are free to spend without worry or guilt.”
+Once the Lees were truly budgeting together, they were liberated.
+Not just from their debt over time, but from the attitudes and habits that got them there in the first place: “Once we created the budget, we were free to spend without worry or guilt.”

-In 18 months they paid of $50k debt and then 12 months later, they’d saved $25k for an emergency fund.
+In 18 months they paid off $50k debt and then 12 months later, they’d saved $25k for an emergency fund.
 Here’s how they did it (plus a little free advice):

 “We obsessed about every dollar.
 And we made debt our number one, top priority.”

 Ok, not everything, but a lot: “We sold anything and everything we could possibly live without.
 Several years later, I can honestly say we haven’t missed a thing.”